oxheadalpha/smart-contracts/erc1155/multi_asset.md

   (*
     Handle the receipt of multiple token types.
-    A  multi-asset compliant smart contract MUST call this function on the token recipient contract from a `Transfer`.
+    A  multi-asset compliant smart contract MUST call this function on the token recipient contract from `Transfer`.
-    MUST revert if it rejects the transfer(s).
+    MUST fail if it rejects the transfer(s).
   *)
   | On_multi_tokens_received of on_multi_tokens_received_param
 ```